samthebest/dump/google-sign-in-protocol-motivation.md

 ### Using the token

 Now the browser can send requests over SSL that mutate sensative state by including the access_token.
 The browser can also include the id_token, or just the google id itself depending on the implementation of the back end user database.
 The back end user database only need store user ids, no storage of passwords necessary!

+### Why not use Basic Authentication - why use Google Sign-In at all?

+TODO